Eugene Magee

-Eugene Magee (born 1 April 1986) Ireland men's field hockey international.
+Eugene Magee (born 1 April 1986) is an Ireland men's field hockey international.
 He was a member of the Ireland team that won the bronze medal at the 2015 Men's EuroHockey Nations Championship.
 He also represented Ireland at the 2016 Summer Olympics and at the 2018 Men's Hockey World Cup.
 At club level he has won Men's Irish Hockey League, Irish Senior Cup and Kirk Cup titles with Banbridge.
 He has also scored for three clubs – HGC, KHC Dragons and Banbridge – in the Euro Hockey League.

 Early years, family and education

 Magee's hometown is Ballela in County Down.
 He completed his elementary education at All Saints Ballela.
 In his youth Magee initially played hurling, representing Down/South Down at minor level.
 He continued to play hurling occasionally for Ballela, even after deciding to concentrate on field hockey.
 He played in two Down Junior Hurling Championship finals for Ballela.
-In 2008 he scored four goals when helping Ballela lift the Down title with a win over Clonduff.
+In 2008, he scored four goals when helping Ballela lift the Down title with a win over Clonduff.
 In 2015 he scored a point in their extra-time victory over Newry Shamrocks.
-Between 1997 and 2004 Magee attended Banbridge Academy where he first began to play field hockey.
+Between 1997 and 2004, Magee attended Banbridge Academy where he first began to play field hockey.
 In a 2015 interview with The Irish News, Magee stated, "I quickly discovered that many of the hurling skills were easily transferable and I became quite good at hockey."
-Between 2004 and 2009 he attended Ulster University where he gained a BSc in Quantity Surveying.
-Between 2013 and 2014 he attended Queen's University Belfast where he gained a master's degree in Software Development.
+Between 2004 and 2009, he attended Ulster University where he gained a BSc in Quantity Surveying.
+Between 2013 and 2014, he attended Queen's University Belfast where he gained a master's degree in Software Development.
 Magee's brother, Owen Magee, has also played field hockey for both Banbridge and Ireland and hurling for Ballela.